RazanAlkhaluqy/chatbot-sales/README.md

  ![Python](https://img.shields.io/badge/Python-3.11-green)
 ![Streamlit](https://img.shields.io/badge/Framework-Streamlit-red)   ![License](https://img.shields.io/badge/License-MIT-yellow)

-Analyze Amazon product data using Python and Excel, perform sentiment analysis, and interact with insights through a simple AI-powered chatbot.
+Analyze Amazon product data using Python and Excel, perform sentiment analysis, and explore insights through an AI-powered chatbot — with support for running either GPT-2 or LLaMA, so you can choose the model that best fits your needs.

 ---